 Admission requirements are consistent with those of the Graduate School.
 Applicants for the Doctor of Nursing Practice (DNP) will be considered on a competitive basis.
-Nurses who are interested in the program are encouraged to contact the Capstone College of Nursing (CCN) Graduate Recruitment and Retention Liaison.
 The following are requirements for admission:

-- Current unencumbered RN licensure in a state currently approved for admission.
-Click Here to view the states from which the College of Nursing currently accepts applications for admission.
+- Current unencumbered RN licensure in a state approved for admission.
+Click Here to view the states from which the College of Nursing accepts applications for admission.

-- Master’s degree in nursing from an accredited school of nursing in an advanced nursing practice area (nurse practitioner, clinical nurse specialist, nurse midwife, or nurse anesthetist).
+- Master’s degree in nursing in an advanced nursing practice area (nurse practitioner, clinical nurse specialist, nurse midwife, or nurse anesthetist) from a regionally and CCNE or NLN accredited school of nursing.
 Students who have a master’s degree in nursing in an area other than advanced practice may request to have their application evaluated to determine if they meet requirements for admission to the DNP program.
-These students, upon admission, may require additional coursework prior to beginning actual DNP courses.

-- Advanced practice national certification or eligibility to sit for advanced practice national certification and must pass specific certification exam prior to completing 12 credit hours of DNP coursework.
-Students who are not yet certified will be considered for conditional admission.
+- Advanced practice national certification or eligibility to sit for advanced practice national certification, and must pass certification exam prior to completing 12 credit hours of DNP coursework.
+Students who are not yet certified will only be considered for conditional admission.